Not every small business needs a $500/month data room. Here's what you actually need, how to evaluate it, and which tools make sense at each stage.

 For large M&A transactions - typically above $50M - enterprise platforms like Intralinks, Datasite, and Ansarada are industry standards.
 They're built for complex multi-party deals with heavy compliance requirements.
 That said, their pricing reflects that - expect quote-based pricing that often runs into thousands per month or per deal.
 For smaller deals in the $5-20M range, mid-tier VDRs with proper audit logs and permissions are usually sufficient.

 Strictly necessary?
-No. But a proper data room makes you look more organized and gives you information about investor engagement.
+No. But a proper data room makes you look more organized and gives you information about outside engagement.
 When you can see that a VC spent 12 minutes on your financial model and zero time on your team slide, you know how to prepare for the follow-up call - that's probably when you need VDR.
 That's genuinely useful.
 At minimum, use a document tracking tool so you're not sending pitch decks into a black hole.

 For most small business use cases, look for SOC 2 Type II compliance as a baseline - it means the provider has had their security controls independently audited.
 For regulated industries or larger deals, ISO 27001 certification is often also required.
 Dynamic watermarking, encrypted storage, and granular access control are features to look for as well.
 Don't take security claims at face value - ask for the actual certifications.